crystalidea/qt6windows7/README.md

 Verified with Qt 6.8.4: viewing PDFs works on Windows 7 SP1.

-The Qt WebEngine part of this section has been run on Windows 7 SP1 x64.
-With `QTWEBENGINE_DISABLE_SANDBOX=1` the engine starts, loads a page over HTTP and passes 19 of the 22 checks in the test harness: networking, ICU, DirectWrite text, IndexedDB, localStorage, Web Workers, WebAssembly and `crypto` all work.
-The three failures — WebGL, WebGL2 and `requestAnimationFrame` — share one cause that has nothing to do with this port: the guest had no usable GPU (VMware/llvmpipe, OpenGL 2.1), so Skia could not create a `GrContext` at all.
-With the sandbox left enabled the renderer additionally needs the `sandbox_win.cc` patch above, which is the newest of the lot and still awaiting confirmation on hardware.
+The Qt WebEngine part of this section has been run on Windows 7 SP1 x64, **with the sandbox enabled**, and renders a page: 19 of the 22 checks in the test harness pass — networking, ICU, DirectWrite text and font fallback, Canvas 2D, IndexedDB, localStorage, Web Workers, WebAssembly, SubtleCrypto and `crypto` among them.
+The three failures — WebGL, WebGL2 and `requestAnimationFrame` — share one cause that has nothing to do with this port: the guest had no usable GPU (VMware/llvmpipe, OpenGL 2.1), so Skia could not create a `GrContext` at all and the compositor never produced a frame.
 A rebuild should end with no Windows 8-or-later imports left in `Qt6WebEngineCore.dll`, which is worth checking before anything else.

 Two things are worth knowing before debugging this yourself, because both cost a day here.
 Qt forces Chromium's log destination in `content_main_delegate_qt.cpp`, so `--log-file` is silently ignored and everything goes to stderr — which a Windows GUI application does not have; the CRT's file descriptor 2 has to be opened onto a real handle with `_dup2()` before any of it is visible.
 And even then a **sandboxed child process** writes into a void, because `sandbox_win.cc` only passes the parent's stdout and stderr handles to the child `#if !defined(OFFICIAL_BUILD)` — and Qt builds Chromium as an official build.
 Dropping that guard locally is what finally made the renderer's own output readable; it is a debugging change rather than a Windows 7 fix, so it is deliberately not part of the patch set.